MicrosoftDocs/learn/learn-pr/azure/threat-response-sentinel-playbooks/resources/design-doc.md

-# Module: Respond to threats using Microsoft Sentinel playbooks
+# Module: Respond to threats using Azure Sentinel playbooks

 ## Learner roles